pmz2025/smallguides/guide_yubikey01.md

 ## Pre-requisites (work in progress)

-- yubikey-manager (yum install yubikey-manager -y)
+- yubikey-manager (yum install yubikey-manager -y).
+For RHEL you must enable epel repo.
+The reference is here https://www.redhat.com/sysadmin/install-epel-linux
-- scdaemon (already installed)
+- scdaemon (already installed) as part of GPG package, you can check that you using dnf whatprovides */scdaemon

 ## Reset Yubikey